Home > Popular Stories > > ABC’s of Chanukah (Hanukkah)

 Chanukah (Hanukkah), the Festival of Lights, begins on the 25th day of the Jewish month of Kislev and lasts for eight days.
 On the secular calendar, Chanukah generally falls out in December.

 (1) A Bit of History

 The Hebrew word Chanukah means “dedication.”
-In the 2nd century BCE, during the time of the Second Holy Temple, the Syrian-Greek regime of Antiochus sought to pull Jews away from Judaism, with the hopes of assimilating them into Greek culture.
-Antiochus outlawed Jewish observance ― including circumcision, Shabbat, and Torah study ― under penalty of death.
-As well, many Jews ― called Hellenists ― began to assimilate into Greek culture, taking on Greek names and marrying non-Jews.
-This began to decay the foundation of Jewish life and practice.
+In the 2nd century BCE, during the time of the Second Holy Temple, the Syrian-Greek regime of Antiochus sought to pull Jews away from Judaism with the hopes of assimilating them into Greek culture.
+Antiochus outlawed Jewish observance, including circumcision, Shabbat, and Torah study, under the penalty of death.
+As well, many Jews, called Hellenists, began to assimilate into Greek culture, taking on Greek names and marrying non-Jews.
+This began to destroy the foundation of Jewish life and practice.

 When the Greeks challenged the Jews to sacrifice a pig to a Greek god, a few courageous Jews took to the hills of Judea in open revolt against this threat to Jewish life.
 Led by Matitiyahu, and later his son Judah the Maccabee, this small band of pious Jews led guerrilla warfare against the Syrian-Greek army.

-From then on, Jews have observed a holiday for eight days, in honor of this historic victory and the miracle of the oil.
-To publicize the Chanukah miracle, Jews add the special Hallel praises to the Shacharit service, and light a menorah during the eight nights of Chanukah.
+From then on, Jews have observed a holiday for eight days in honor of this historic victory and the miracle of oil.
+To publicize the Chanukah miracle, Jews add the special Hallel praises to the Shacharit service and light a menorah during the eight nights of Chanukah.